 Flower beds, allees and copses for gardeners and romantics.

 People can meet, eat, chat, or read a book wherever they feel comfortable.
 This is a garden for people, though we must say, chairs scattered higgledy-piggeldy around the grounds does tend to take away from historied garden design.
+We doubt there were any but benches when little Cosette and her benefactor Jean Valjean came to the Luxembourg Gardens to sit and enjoy the sun, giving rise to an unexpected glimmer of romance between two hearts, but you have to read Victor Hugo’s Les Miserables to learn the rest of the story.

 Soon after her husband, King Henry IV was murdered in 1610, she initiated construction of palace and garden, inspired by memories of growing up in Pitti Palace and romping in the Boboli Gardens in her hometown.